Place of Assembly Licences

 What if there are food and drink stalls?

-All food and alcohol outlets must be registered with the Council.
-The Temporary Food Business registration form is available here
+All food and alcohol outlets must be registered with the Council, this is done through an online application form known as a Temporary Food Business Registration.

 Is overcrowding an offence?